UPDATED: SEPTEMBER 13, 2022 | 2 MIN READ

 - Foreign drivers: Foreign drivers looking for temporary or permanent insurance might be considered high risk until they have a chance to prove their record

-- Poor credit rating: Those with a low credit score might be labeled high-risk, though a low-credit score alone usually doesn’t spell disaster.
+- Poor credit rating: Those with a low credit score might be labeled high-risk, though while credit affects your car insurance rates, low-credit score alone usually doesn’t spell disaster.

 - Lapsed coverage: If you have gone weeks, months, or even years driving without auto insurance, providers might label you as high-risk.
 It is essential to avoid lapses in auto coverage.